by PROJECT CORDILLERA

 Huaraz is a 6 to 8 hour bus ride from Lima.
-It’s a relatively long but really fascinating journey, including the huge sand dunes of the coast desert and the changing mountain scenery.
+It’s a relatively long but really fascinating journey, which includes the huge sand dunes of the coast desert and the changing mountain scenery.
 Huaraz does have a small airport, and there are flights once every couple of days to Lima.
 If you would prefer to fly this journey, let us know and we can help arrange this.
-Many of our expeditions can include airport pickup, accommodation in Lima and transport from Lime to Huaraz.
-Likewise, we can also help you do this independently.
+Many of our expeditions can include airport pickup, accommodation in Lima and transport from Lima to Huaraz.
+Alternatively, we can help you to arrange this independently.

 Getting to Cusco:

 Cusco is a 24 hour bus journey from Lima.
-One option to break up this journey is to stop off in Arequipa on your way.
+One option to break up this journey is to stop off in Arequipa.
 Alternatively, it is a short flight from Lima to Cusco.
-Most of our expedition in the Cusco area do not include transport from Lima, but rather begin in Cusco.
+Most of our expeditions in the Cusco area do not include transport from Lima, but rather begin in Cusco.
 However, we will happily assist you in organising you travel, or simply point you in the right direction.

 As with most international travel, your passport must be current and valid for at least 6 months from the date of your departure.

-Traveling with large amounts of cash in Perú is not recommended.
-In Huaraz, Cusco and other provincial cities, there are numerous ATM machines which accept debit cards, VISA and Mastercard.
+Traveling with large amounts of cash in Perú and Colombia is not recommended.
+In most capital and provincial cities, there are numerous ATM machines which accept international debit/credit cards, VISA and Mastercard.
 Most restaurants and larger retailers will also allow you to pay with a credit or debit card.
 Try to break large bills in supermarkets and at large retailers as most smaller stores and restaurants will not have change for big bills.
-Most of the expeditions promoted on our site include all expenses while in the wilderness, however, it is never a bad idea to have some cash on you, and when in town responsibility for your meals and other costs is yours.
+Most of the expeditions promoted on our site include all expenses while in the wilderness, however, it is always a good idea to have a some cash on you, and when in town responsibility for your meals and other costs is almost always yours.

 Travel insurance is widely available and easy to obtain.
-This will cover you in any event related to your travel to and from Peru as well as your entry into the mountains.
-In the UK, we recommend the The Post Office but there are many other options, including World Nomads and Allianz.
+This will cover you in any event related to your travel to and from Perú or Colombia as well as your entry into the mountains.
+In the UK, we recommend The Post Office but there are many other options, including World Nomads and Allianz.

 High Mountain Insurance:

 Insurance for climbing and trekking at high altitudes can be acquired from a number of mountaineering councils and other similar bodies.
-This insurance covers most mountaineering and some restrictions may apply at elevations higher than 6,000 meters (19,680 feet), so check your insurance carefully.
-Bodies offering this insurance include the Austria Alpine Club UK, the British Mountaineering Council , Dogtag and other.
-Please note that you must bring physical evidence of your insurance (such as a membership card or print out) with you.
+This insurance covers most mountaineering, but some restrictions may apply at elevations higher than 6,000 meters (19,680 feet), so check your insurance carefully.
+Bodies offering this insurance include the Austrian Alpine Club UK, British Mountaineering Council , Dogtag and others.
+Please note that you must bring physical evidence of your insurance (such as a membership card or print out) with you on your expedition.

 Operators and Guides Insurance: